-You can prove that the Irritrol Rain Dial controller/timer is the likely the problem and not the valves (or power/transformer) by bypassing the timer with this simple test.
+You can prove that the Irritrol Rain Dial RD600 series controller/timer is the likely the problem and not the valves (or power/transformer) by bypassing the timer with this simple test.

 Important: Make sure the water is turned on to the valves.
-People often spend hours troubleshooting the system, only to find out that the water had been turn off to it.
-Typically, there are valves near the back-flow near where the water enters your house.
+People sometimes spend hours troubleshooting the system, only to find out that the water had been turn off to it.
+Typically, there are valves are in a ground box near where the water enters your house.
 See this link for details.

 If you have a multi-meter to test the irrigation valves: